Believe it or not, there are still plenty of social distancing activities you can participate in, despite the world being seemingly closed.

 And don’t forget to sanitize your coils, coil covers, gloves, shovel and shoes.

 Detecting sparks curiosity and imagination.
-Take a break from the uncertainty of the world, get outside and find some treasure by metal detecting!
+Take a break from the uncertainty of the world, get outside and find some treasure by metal detecting as one of your social distancing activities!